Automattic/mongoose/docs/queries.md

 await Person.find().sort({ age: 1 }); // returns age starting from 0 as the first entry
 ```

-<h3 id="sorting-multiple"><a href="#sorting-multiple">Sorting with Multiple Fields</a></h3>

-When sorting with mutiple fields, It is important to understand that the order you send the sort fields will determine the order of priority.
+When sorting with mutiple fields, the order of the sort keys determines what key MongoDB server sorts by first.

 ```javascript
 const personSchema = new mongoose.Schema({